VRSEN/agency-swarm/agency_swarm/agents/genesis/ToolCreator/instructions.md

         return "Result of MyCustomTool operation"
 ```

 You can include various API calls in your tool's implementation, after importing relevant libraries.
+For example, you can use `requests` library to make HTTP requests to external APIs.

+Please keep in mind that all tools should be production-ready.
+This is not a mockup, but a real tool that will be used by the user.
+Do not skip any logic when creating tools, and make sure to test them thoroughly.